 These plans, however, are in a formative stage and have no solid money behind them.

 DPW has promised to design and install landscaping over the underground tanks up to a cost of $1.49 million.
 Further enhancements are in the hands of the perennially underfunded Department of Recreation and Parks.

 One concern by park advocates is that the lake’s water could stagnate – or even evaporate – once it is bypassed and maintained by the city.

-Art Shapiro, the former chief of water engineering, promised at a public hearing that the city would “figure out” a way to either direct ground water into the lake or bleed off enough drinking water to keep it filled.
+Art Shapiro, former chief of water engineering, promised at an earlier public hearing that the city would “figure out” a way to either direct ground water into the lake or bleed off enough drinking water to keep it filled.
 Further details have not been disclosed.

 In its approval of the contract (WC 1204) on Wednesday, the Board of Estimates allocated a total of $164.1 million.